grpc-ecosystem/grpc-health-probe/README.md

 ## Using the gRPC Health Checking Protocol

-To make use of the `grpc_health_probe`, your application must implement the [gRPC Health Checking Protocol v1][hc].
+To make use of the `grpc-health-probe`, your application must implement the [gRPC Health Checking Protocol v1][hc].
 This means you must to register the `Health` service and implement the `rpc Check` that returns a `SERVING` status.